-PC 3073 Sexuality and Pastoral Practice
+PC 3073 Human Sexuality

 Sexuality is central to our identity and a pervasive dimension of any human interaction.
 The influence of sexuality on the practice of ministry is equally significant though complicated by the church's ambivalence about or distrust of it as God's good gift.
 In this course we will consider representative views on sexuality and develop theological perspectives concerning it.
 Special attention will be given to integrating these theological perspectives with skills for pastoral practice in pastoral counseling and congregational settings.
-This course fulfills the Pastoral Care requirement for the Master of Divinity degree program.